 There’s good news on that front: Bend’s economy is growing just as much as its population, with a 5.8% increase over the past year.
 That’s way higher than the national average of 1.6%.
 In 2016, Forbes Magazine named Bend its Best Small City for Business and Careers.

-If you’re still on the fence about whether the Bend life is the right life for you, then don’t be shy.
-You can delve further into the Bend area’s many offerings and learn more about the local real estate market on our Bend Blog.
+If you’re still on the fence about whether the Bend life is the right life for you, we’re happy to set up a discussion where we can talk about the specifics of what you’re considering.